denisecodes/moonpig_weather_app/Plan.md

 # Tech stack

-# Find a weather api to use
+# Find a weather api to use -> OpenWeatherAPI

 # Python